 While many young people will independently cut down on their drinking or stop drinking altogether as they reach their mid-20s and assume the responsibilities of life, the risks of early age drinking remain.
 Individuals who have their first drink at age 14 or younger are six times more likely to develop alcohol problems than those who don’t try alcohol until the legal drinking age.

-Lead Recovery is a center for young adult men who are transitioning from a variety of environments to living a healthy lifestyle.
+Lead Recovery is a center for young adults who are transitioning from a variety of environments to living a healthy lifestyle.
 Contact us to learn more about how we can help you get started on your journey to recovery.